Age Aware Scheduling for Differentially-Private Federated Learning

 The PS aims to achieve a well-trained (data-driven) global model at a certain aggression time $t_{\textnormal{agg}}$.
-To achieve this goal, the server first schedules the $i$-th client to perform the data collection procedure at time $t_{\textnormal{c},i}$, where $t_{\textnormal{c}, i} \in [t_{\textnormal{agg}}]$, then waits for the client to do local training and upload their training parameters.
-For saving energy purposes, we assume that the clients do not need to be always active.
-The clients are only active with their initial states at time $t_{\textnormal{c},i}$ before data collection and training start.
-After all participating clients finish uploading the parameters, the server aggregates them from all clients and achieves the global parameters $\vect{w}^{(t_\textnormal{agg})}$ at time $t_{\textnormal{agg}}$, which is expressed as
+To achieve this goal, the server first schedules the $i$-th client to perform the data collection procedure at time $t_{\textnormal{c},i}$, where $\tc{i}\in [t_{\textnormal{agg}}]$, then waits for the client to do local training and upload their training parameters.
+For energy-saving purposes, we assume that the clients do not need to be active all the time.
+The clients are only active with their initial states at time $\tc{i}$, and start collecting data and training immediately.
+After all participating clients finish uploading the parameters, the server aggregates them from all clients and achieves the global parameters $\vect{w}$ at time $t_{\textnormal{agg}}$, which is expressed as